-The next Town & Parish Council elections will be held in May 2023.
+The next Town & Parish Council elections will be held on 4th May 2023.
 They are held once every four years, unless a casual vacancy arises in the meantime and an election is requested.

 Being a Parish Councillor gives you the chance to make a difference to quality of life for people in your local area.

 To become a candidate:

 - You must be at least 18 years of age and